MichiganNLP/vlog_action_reason_main_method/README.md

     > dict_sentences_per_verb_all_MARKERS_without_test.json
   ```

-b.
-Fine-tune T5 on text+video on this unlabeled data (we already computed it, but you can set your own using
+2. Fine-tune T5 on text+video on this unlabeled data (we already computed it, but you can set your own using
 `--fitb-data-path dict_sentences_per_verb_all_MARKERS_without_test.json`):

   ```bash